What is Search Engine Optimization (SEO)?

 A lot of this is going to be on you – a web designer like me more than likely doesn’t know your industry any more than you know his.
 So content creation is mostly your job.
 But optimizing that content, properly setting up your site, and monitoring search ranking is something I do know.
 I can set up your site for proper SEO.
 I can help you optimize your content for the keywords you want to rank for.
 And I can help you choose good keywords to optimize for.
 And good keywords matter – if you optimize for something nobody searches for it doesn’t do you any good.
 Finally, I can stay with you as your site’s webmaster and keep tabs on your site’s search performance.

-I charge $50 an hour for all of my web design work, including search engine optimization.
+I charge $60 an hour for all of my web design and consulting work, including search engine optimization.
 I also offer monthly webmaster maintenance packages with hefty discounts, depending on how many hours you need per month.
 Some SEO companies charge per keyword and just go in and slap some keywords in your articles and leave it at that.
 I choose to charge hourly and work within my client’s budgets.
 If your budget is huge, I can optimize every detail.
 If your budget is small, I can focus on low hanging fruit and get you ranking as cheaply as possible.
 I try to cater equally to all my clients’ needs – big or small.